Addiction and Depression: What’s the Connection and How Do I Get Help?

 How Addiction and Depression Affect Your Brain

 Both depression and addiction involve the chemical dopamine, which is essential to feeling happy.
-Simply put, when you suffer from both of these conditions, your brain is depleted of the happiness it needs in order for you to thrive.
+When suffering from both addiction and depression, the brain’s dopamine system, which is involved in feelings of pleasure and happiness, can be disrupted, leading to a reduction in overall well-being.
 In these cases, depression can lead to substance use and vice versa.
 Treatment plans for addiction and depression will vary based on each person’s individual care needs, but there are multiple interventions available, including group and individualized counseling, medicines, and different types of behavioral therapy.

 Sometimes, a combination of therapies is recommended.
 This often means meeting regularly with a counselor for private sessions and in a group setting.
 You may also be prescribed medication by a licensed, trained, psychiatrist in conjunction with therapy.